Are you looking for a job? We may be able to help.

 Search the National Society of Professional Surveyors career center.

-Internships are a great way of getting real working experience whether one intends to become a Professional Surveyor or a lifelong Surveying Technician.
+Internships are a great way of gaining real working experience whether you intend to become a Professional Surveyor or a lifelong Surveying Technician.

-You will many times, be given a specific amount of responsibility during your land surveying internship, where you will spend a lot of time assisting the professional land surveyor in obtaining data in the field, then compiling that data and creating the final plat or product at the end of the project.
+You will have a significant amount of responsibility during your land surveying internship as you assist the professional land surveyor in obtaining data in the field, compiling that data, and creating the final plat or product at the end of the project.